dimanikulin/dimanikulin/README.md

-# About Me
+## About Me
-👋 My name is @dimanikulin and I have 25 years of experience as Software Developer/Lead.
+👋 My name is Dmytro Nikulin and I have 25 years of experience as Software Developer/Lead.

-# Exprertise domains
+## Expertise in domains
-Billing systems, Embedded, Mobile, Media, Healthcare,
+Billing systems, Embedded, Mobile, Media, Healthcare, Communication, Geoinformatics, Railways

-# Exprertise
+## Expertise in technologies
-I have deep understanding in MicroSoft OS programming and big expereince with cross-platform programming for OSs - MS, Mac, Qnx, Linux, Symbian 9.x, UIQ, Windows Mobile, AIX, CentOs.
+I have deep understanding of MicroSoft OS programming and big expereince with cross-platform programming for OSs - MS, Mac, QNX, Linux, Symbian 9.x, UIQ, Windows Mobile, AIX, CentOs.

-👀 Interesting domains:  Automotive, Communication, Manufacturing, Logistic, Supply chain management, Security, Geoinformatics, Railways

-👀 Interesting technologies - Cloud, IoT, Data Platforms, Devops, Architecture

-I can help with Software Verification Testing(Unit and Integration testing), use of QT to create Cross-platform and Multi-language UI, MS OS customization, Win32 API hooking and make MS OS more secure.
+I can help with Software Verification Testing(Unit and Integration testing) of medical devices with GTest and Squish; use of QT to create Cross-platform and Multi-language UI, MS OS customization, Win32 API hooking and making MS OS more secure.

 In addition, I can help with creating the system to collect the data from mobile devices.

+- Languages: C++11/14, C, PowerShell, XML/XSLT, PL-SQL, C#, SQL, bash, Jscript, UML
+- Libs:STL, boost, DDS, flatbuf, Poco, MadCodHook, Komodia, QT, ACE, Cocoa, RestKit, libsyncml, ASP.NET, GSOAP, MFC, Stingray Objective Studio, COM
+- Build:CMake, Wix, Signing products, MSI, MsBuild
+- DB:SQLlite, Oracle, MS SQL
+- Debugging: GDB

+## Interesting domains
+👀 Automotive, Manufacturing, Logistic, Security

+## Interesting technologies
+👀  Cloud, IoT, Data Platforms, Devops, Architecture

 I can help with BigData tools such as Spark, Kafka, Hive and MongoDB (choosing tools and configuration)

 I can help with Software Architecture aspects such as
 - working with Stakeholders, Business Requirements and Functional decomposition;